liorc955/NUnit-automation/README.md

-# Python Automation - nopCommerce Website & API Testing
+# C# Automation - UI & API Testing

 In this project, I built a test automation framework for UI and API tests in C# using RestSharp, Selenium, and NUnit.